hullwarning/aa-buybacks/README.md

 Once they see the total value, they would need to send an in-game contract for the exact amount and then click on **Notify** to notify the app about it.

-Once the corp accepts the contract, our contracts sync feature would automatically match the notification and store it in the statistics.
+Once the corp accepts a contract, our contracts sync feature would automatically match the corresponding notification and store it in the statistics.

 ## Updating